hachacha/nf_cookbook/oct_30.md

 # oct 30 2020

-i made a salad that's like mild in a nice way like youc ould eat it infinitely if you were just looking for an infinite jaw workout
+i made a salad that's like mild in a nice way like you could eat it infinitely if you were just looking for an infinite jaw workout

 ## ingredients